-Before taking up my current post in Cardiff, I was fortunate enough to have spent 10 years in Australia and New Zealand working in major trauma centres, burns units, paediatric intensive care units and in the aeromedical retrieval of critically ill patients.
+Before taking up my current post at Cardiff University, I was fortunate enough to have spent 10 years in Australia and New Zealand working in major trauma centres, burns units, paediatric intensive care units and in the aeromedical retrieval of critically ill patients.

-I understand only too well how anxious trainee doctors and medical students are about managing these very sick patients, but in Cardiff we pride ourselves on teaching our students how to do this well.
+I understand only too well how anxious trainee doctors and medical students are about managing these very sick patients, but at Cardiff University we pride ourselves on teaching our students how to do this well.

 It is my privilege, as director of clinical skills, to lead on this part of the curriculum.

 Systems Immunity Research Institute and Dementia Research Institute